sodea1/climate_animator/README.md

 3. User can 'Start' animation displaying each map chronologically.

-4. User can 'Start' animation of greenhouse gas emissions over time.
+4. User can 'Start' or 'PAUSE' animation of greenhouse gas emissions over time.